Online multiplayer is great — but it’ll never beat the energy of a good old-fashioned LAN party.

 Do Modern LAN Parties Still Work?

 Short answer: yes—and better than ever.
+Read all about it in our What is a LAN party guide.

 Most LAN setups today run over high-performance WiFi.
 Sure, wired is still ideal, but with mesh networks and gaming routers offering QoS (Quality of Service), you can absolutely throw a smooth, zero-lag LAN party using nothing but wireless laptops and a decent router.